This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 • Individuals must have received adequate first-line therapy including at a minimum:

-• Anti-CD20 monoclonal antibody unless investigator determines that tumor is CD20 negative, and
+• Anti-Cluster of Differentiation antigen (CD) 20 monoclonal antibody unless investigator determines that tumor is CD20 negative, and

 • Adequate bone marrow function as evidenced by: